Javacord/Website/docs/wiki/getting-started/writing-your-first-bot.md

 ::: tip Slash Commands
-Generally it is recommended to use [Slash Commands](../basic-tutorials/interactions/commands.md) instead of text commands because they offer many advantages like auto-completion, fixed and optional arguments, different kind of argument built with built-in types: numbers(with ranges), text, channel and a lot more.
+Generally it is recommended to use [Slash Commands](../basic-tutorials/interactions/commands.md) instead of text commands because they offer many advantages like auto-completion, fixed and optional arguments, different kind of arguments with built-in types: numbers(with ranges), text, channel and a lot more.
 :::

 ## :key: Log the bot in